rvildanov93/fb2-book-renamer/README.md

 ## Bugs and Issues

-Have a bug or an issue with this template?
+Have a bug or an issue with this script?
 [Open a new issue](https://github.com/StartBootstrap/startbootstrap-freelancer/issues) here on GitHub or leave a comment on the [theme overview page at Start Bootstrap](https://startbootstrap.com/theme/freelancer/).

 ## About
 Firstly, script checks for the `.zip` files in the specified directory (`directory` variable) and upacks files to the same directory with deleting the original ones.